 For our latest updates on Coronavirus and to get in touch with our team, click here.

-These booking conditions only apply to arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with the organiser.
-All references in these booking conditions to “expedition”, “booking”, “contract”, “package”, “tour”, “travel arrangements” or “arrangements” means the services we have agreed to provide to you or provide you with under the booking.
+These booking conditions only apply to arrangements which the organisation book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with the organiser.
+All references in these booking conditions to “expedition”, “booking”, “contract”, “package”, “tour”, “travel arrangements” or “arrangements” means the services we have agreed to provide to the organisation with under the booking.

 The completed signed Expedition Agreement Form and the participants’ Application Forms must then be sent to us together with the payments referred to in clause 2 below.

-Subject to the availability of your chosen arrangements, we will confirm your expedition by issuing an Expedition Confirmation invoice.
+Subject to the availability of the chosen arrangements, we will confirm the expedition by issuing an Expedition Confirmation invoice.
 This confirmation will be sent to the group organiser.
-Please check this invoice carefully as soon as you receive it.
+Please check this invoice carefully as soon as it is received.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out (five days for tickets).
-We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.
+We will do our best to rectify any mistake notified to us outside these time limits but the organisation or participants (if paying us directly) must meet any costs involved in doing so.

-We will communicate with you by e-mail in relation to your booking.
-You must accordingly check your e-mails on a regular basis.
-We may also contact you by telephone and/or post if we cannot, for whatever reason, contact you by e-mail.
+We will communicate with both the organisation and participants by e-mail in relation to the booking.
+The organisation and participants must accordingly check e-mails on a regular basis.
+We may also make contract by telephone and/or post if we cannot, for whatever reason, contact by e-mail.
 Certain documents may need to be sent by post.
 References in these booking conditions to “send” and “in writing” include communication by e-mail.

-In order to confirm your chosen expedition the organisation, or participant if they are paying us directly, must pay a deposit at the time of booking.
+In order to confirm the chosen expedition, the organisation or participant (if they are paying us directly) must pay a deposit at the time of booking.
 The amount of the deposit will be set out in the Expedition Agreement Form and Application Form.

 All further payments must be received by us in accordance with the payment timetable set out in the Expedition Agreement Form.
 These dates will be shown on the confirmation invoice.
-If paying by Direct Debit you must make payments in accordance with the agreed schedule set out your confirmation.
+If paying by Direct Debit, payments must be made in accordance with the agreed schedule set out in the confirmation.
 Reminders are not sent.
-If a Direct Debit is cancelled and no alternative arrangements are put in place then any outstanding payments will become immediately due when the first scheduled payment date is missed.
+If a Direct Debit is cancelled and no alternative arrangements are put in place, then any outstanding payments will become immediately due when the first scheduled payment date is missed.

-If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel the booking.
+If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that the participant or group (depending on whether payment relates to an individual or the group) wishes to cancel the booking.
 In this case, we will be entitled to keep all payments due at that date.
-If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 8 depending on the date we reasonably treat your booking as cancelled.
+If we do not cancel straight away because imminent payment has been promised, the cancellation charges shown in clause 8 will apply depending on the date we reasonably treat the booking as cancelled.

-A binding contract between us comes into existence between us and the organisation when we despatch our confirmation invoice to the group organiser.
-We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (“claim”) except as set out below.
-We both also agree that any claim must be dealt with by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
-In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
-If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any claim governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).
+A binding contract comes into existence between us and the organisation when we despatch our confirmation invoice to the group organiser.
+We both agree that English law (and no other) will apply to the contract and to any dispute, claim or other matter of any description which arises between us (“claim”) except as set out below.
+We both also agree that any claim must be dealt with by the Courts of England and Wales only unless, in the case of Court proceedings, the organisation is in Scotland or Northern Ireland.
+In this case, proceedings must either be brought in the Courts of the organisation’s home country or those of England and Wales.
+If proceedings are brought in Scotland or Northern Ireland, the organisation may choose to have the contract and any claim governed by the law of Scotland/Northern Ireland as applicable (but if no choice is made, English law will apply).

 Please note, changes and errors occasionally occur.
-You must check the price of your chosen expedition at the time of booking.
+The organisation and participants must check the price of the chosen expedition at the time of booking.

-We reserve the right to make changes to and correct errors in advertised prices at any time before your expedition is confirmed.
-We will advise you of any error of which we are aware and of the then applicable price at the time of booking.
+We reserve the right to make changes to and correct errors in advertised prices at any time before the expedition is confirmed.
+We will advise the organisation and participants of any error of which we are aware and of the then applicable price at the time of booking.

 (a) The price of transportation resulting from the cost of fuel or other power sources;

-(c) The exchange rates relevant to your expedition.
+(c) The exchange rates relevant to the booked expedition.

-You may be charged for the amount of any increase in accordance with this clause plus an administration charge of £1.00 per person.
-However, if this means that you have to pay an increase of more than 8% of the total price of your confirmed expedition (excluding any insurance premiums, amendment charges and/or additional services or travel arrangements) you will have the option of (i) accepting the price increase and pay the requested amount (ii) accepting a change to another expedition if we are able to offer one (if this is of equivalent or higher quality you will not have to pay more but if it is of lower quality you will be refunded the difference in price) or (iii) cancelling your expedition booking and receiving a full refund of all monies paid to us, except for any insurance premiums and any amendment charges and/or additional services or travel arrangements which do not form part of your package.
-Should you decide to cancel for this reason, you must exercise your right to do so within 14 days of the issue date printed on your final invoice.
+The organisation or participants (if paying us direct) may be charged for the amount of any increase in accordance with this clause plus an administration charge of £1.00 per person.
+However, if this means that the organisation or participants have to pay an increase of more than 8% of the total price of the confirmed expedition (excluding any insurance premiums, amendment charges and/or additional services or travel arrangements) the participant will have the option of (i) accepting the price increase and pay the requested amount (ii) accepting a change to another expedition if we are able to offer one and it has been accepted by the organisation (if this is of equivalent or higher quality the participant will not have to pay more but if it is of lower quality the participant will be refunded the difference in price) or (iii) cancelling your expedition booking and receiving a full refund of all monies paid to us, except for any insurance premiums and any amendment charges and/or additional services or travel arrangements which do not form part of your package.
+Should the organisation or an individual participant decide to cancel for this reason, you must exercise your right to do so within 14 days of the issue date printed on your final invoice.

-Should the price of your expedition go down due to the changes mentioned above, then any refund due will be paid to you.
+Should the price of the expedition go down due to the changes mentioned above, then any refund due will be paid to the organisation or participants (if paying us direct).
 However, please note that travel arrangements that are purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.

-If you have any special request, you must advise us at the time of booking.
+If any participants have any special request, we must be advised at the time of booking.
 Although we will endeavour to pass any reasonable requests on to the relevant supplier, we regret we cannot guarantee any request will be met.
 Failure to meet any special request will not be a breach of contract on our part.
-Confirmation that a special request has been noted or passed on to the supplier or the inclusion of the special request on your confirmation invoice or any other documentation is not confirmation that the request will be met.
+Confirmation that a special request has been noted or passed on to the supplier or the inclusion of the special request on the organisations and relevant participants confirmation invoice or any other documentation is not confirmation that the request will be met.
 Unless and until specifically confirmed, all special requests are subject to availability.
-For your own protection, you should obtain confirmation in writing that a special request will be complied (where it is possible to give this) where it is important to you.
+For the protection of the organisation and participant, confirmation in writing should be obtained that a special request will be complied with (where it is possible to give this) where it is important to either party.

 We regret we cannot accept any conditional bookings, i.e. any booking which is specified to be conditional on the fulfilment of a particular request.
 All such bookings will be treated as “standard” bookings subject to the above provisions on special requests.

 If any member of your party has any medical condition or disability which may affect your expedition or has any special requirements as a result of any medical condition or disability (including any which affect the booking process), please tell us before you confirm your booking so that we can assist you in considering the suitability of the arrangements and/or making the booking.
-In any event, you must give us full details in writing at the time of booking and whenever any change in the condition or disability occurs.
-You must also promptly advise us if any medical condition or disability which may affect your expedition develops after your booking has been confirmed.
+In any event, the organisation and participant must give us full details in writing at the time of booking and whenever any change in the condition or disability occurs.
+Both the organisation and the participant must also promptly advise us if any medical condition or disability which may affect your expedition develops after the booking has been confirmed.
 If we reasonably feel unable to properly accommodate the particular needs of the person concerned, we must reserve the right to decline their reservation or, if full details are not given at the time of booking or the condition / disability develops after booking, cancel in line with cancellation charges due when we become aware of these details.
-We may also ask you to provide us with a doctor’s certificate indicating a participant’s fitness to take part in the expedition.
+We may also ask to be provided with a doctor’s certificate indicating a participant’s fitness to take part in the expedition.

 For members of your party who may have a medical condition or disability requiring active treatment, please be aware of the following:

-(a) You are responsible for understanding your medical condition or disability and carrying and self administering any necessary personal medication;
+(a) the participant is responsible for understanding their medical condition or disability and carrying and self-administering any necessary personal medication;

-(b) You must provide details of any medication carried to us at the time of booking or as soon as practicable if personal medication use commences or changes; or
+(b) each participant must provide details of any medication carried to us at the time of booking or as soon as practicable if personal medication use commences or changes; or

-(c) If you require an Epinephrine auto-injector or other medication upon which you know before travelling that your life may depend (eg. Ventolin for an asthmatic), then you must carry no less than three (3) auto-injectors (or other relevant personal medication devices) or as recommended in writing by your GP.
+(c) If any participant requires an Epinephrine auto-injector or other medication upon which they know before travelling that their life may depend (eg. Ventolin for an asthmatic), then that participant must carry no less than three (3) auto-injectors (or other relevant personal medication devices) or as recommended in writing by their GP.

-Each expedition will have at least one expedition leader who is first-aid trained, however participants are expected to carry and self administer any necessary medication or first aid items.
-In agreeing to these booking conditions you consent to the expedition leader (or other first-aid trained individual employed by us or school teacher):
+Each expedition will have at least one expedition leader who is first aid trained, however participants are expected to carry and self-administer any necessary medication or first aid items.
+In agreeing to these booking conditions, the organisation and participants consent to the expedition leader (or other first aid trained individual employed by us or accompanying supervisory adult):